 Many older adults experience dry mouth or a lack of saliva which helps protect tissues in the mouth and rebuilds tooth enamel.
 Dry mouth can make it difficult to chew, speak or swallow and make it hard to wear dentures.

 Many common medications - including antihistamines, diuretics and antidepressants - can cause dry mouth.
 Some medical treatments, such as chemotherapy, also can reduce saliva.

 There are medications to help improve saliva production, and fluoride rinses can provide extra protection against tooth decay in people with dry mouth.

 Physical limitations associated with arthritis and other conditions make it harder to brush and floss teeth.
 Electric toothbrushes, toothbrushes with larger handles and other adaptive techniques can make these tasks easier.

 Perhaps the biggest problem leading to poor oral health in older adults is a lack of funds for routine dental exams and procedures.
 Older adults who have dental insurance usually lose it once they retire.
-Medicare does not cover routine dental services, and Medicaid, when available, often is limited in what it covers.
+Medicare does not cover routine dental services.

 In Colorado, Medicaid benefits do not currently include dental services for adults, though groups such as Oral Health Awareness Colorado!, a coalition of advocacy groups, state agencies and other interested parties, is working to change that.